 A Durable Choice in Roofing

-In the Maryland area, homes with a slate tile roof are fairly common, especially historic homes.
+In the Maryland and Delaware area, homes with a slate tile roof are fairly common, especially historic homes.
 For many of those, it is the original slate tile roof, and repairs have been made, but the originals still exist.
 This speaks loudly for a slate roof’s durability over the years, doesn’t it?
 You can expect a long lifespan with this roofing material, even though slate tile roof repairs may still be needed from time to time.

 How long will a slate roof last?